zachzeyuwang/zachzeyuwang.github.io/index.md

 		<a href="https://twitter.com/zachzeyuwang">[Twitter]</a>
 	</td>
 	<td style="border:0px; text-align:justify; text-justify:inter-word;">
-		I lead the Creative Intelligence and Synergy (CIS) Lab at HKUST(GZ) to study the intersection of Computer Graphics, Human-Computer Interaction, and Artificial Intelligence, with a focus on algorithms and systems for digital content creation.
+		I lead the <a href="http://www.zachzeyuwang.com:8080/"><b>Creative Intelligence and Synergy (CIS) Lab</b></a> at HKUST(GZ) to study the intersection of Computer Graphics, Human-Computer Interaction, and Artificial Intelligence, with a focus on algorithms and systems for digital content creation.
 My current research topics include sketching, VR/AR/XR, generative techniques, and multimodality, with applications in art, design, perception, and cultural heritage.
 My research has been recognized by an <a href="https://research.adobe.com/fellowship/previous-fellowship-award-winners/">Adobe Research Fellowship</a>. <span style="color:red">I have multiple fully funded PhD, MPhil, PostDoc, and RA positions.
 Please drop me an email if you are interested in working with me. [<a href="https://zhuanlan.zhihu.com/p/570458778">招生</a>, <a href="https://mp.weixin.qq.com/s/ONMwSZoG-QnOAWhyq9vabQ">Admissions</a>]</span>
 	</td>
 </tr>
 </table>